Grace Mather-Smith

 This is the house where their Oakland story began.

-Before creating their celebrated twenty-two-room estate on Lake Apopka, Grace and Charles boarded here at OMHouse, the original Frank Williams home on North Tubb Street.
+Before creating their celebrated twenty-two-room estate on Lake Apopka, Grace and Charles boarded here at the Oakland Manor House, the original Frank Williams home on North Tubb Street.
 They spent a year imagining what they would build, and during that time, Grace quickly became the talk of the town.

 According to Frank Williams's son, she once taught the scandalous Turkey Trot to the local sewing circle in the OMHouse living room.
 The ladies were shocked, polite society rattled, and Grace enjoyed every moment.
 Formal expectations were never her limits.
 She was larger than life; unforgettable, spirited, and always unapologetically herself.

-Eventually, Grace and Charles purchased this property and forty surrounding acres from the Williams, transforming it into the estate known as Edgegrove Farms.
-It became the social center of Central Florida, known for its elaborate parties, dances, buffets, cards, boating, and who knows what else.
+Eventually, Grace and Charles purchased this property and forty surrounding acres from the Williams family, transforming it into the estate known as Edgegrove Farms.
+It quickly became a social playground in Central Florida, complete with multiple themed dining rooms, including Hawaiian, Mexican, and even an all-purple inspired banquet room.
+The place was famous for its lavish parties, dances, buffets, card games, boating, and all sorts of revelry that no doubt stretched beyond what was ever written down.

 According to historians and previous stewards, this original home became the heart of the compound.
-It was a guest house, caretaker’s house, and the operational center behind the grand lakefront residence.
+It was a guest house, caretaker’s home, and the operational center behind the grand lakefront residence.

 A Local Legend